-Even though this fire-incident may embarrass me it is important to share the details for several reasons;
+Even though this fire-incident may embarrass me it was very important to share the details for several reasons;

-- without a working smoke alarm fire would have escalated
+- without a working smoke alarm fire could have escalated

-- the importance of checking smoke alarm status
+- the importance of checking if smoke alarms work

 - a home fire can happen at anytime, anywhere, to anyone